cvg25/hand-eye_calibration/README.md

 ## __Acknowledgments__:

-  This calibration software was performed at INESCOP Footwear Technological Institute (https://www.inescop.es) to calibrate the cameras for the [SoftManBot H2020](http://softmanbot.eu/) project.
+  This calibration software was developed at INESCOP Footwear Technological Institute (https://www.inescop.es) to calibrate the cameras for the [SoftManBot H2020](http://softmanbot.eu/) project.
 Polígono Industrial Campo Alto, Elda, Alicante (Spain).

   Method and source code inspired by: